radian-software/venmo-auto-transfer/README.md

 Note that this script is set to work for your PERSONAL Venmo account;
 any linked business accounts are ignored.

+## Suggested deployment

+I would recommend running `./venmo_auto_transfer.bash -t` on a cron job on your personal computer once a day or so.
+You'd best avoid using a cloud server because such IPs are easily blocked by Venmo and you want the traffic to look relatively organic (they can't block your IP without blocking your actual usage).

+You can set up an account on [Healthchecks.io](https://healthchecks.io/) and put your healthcheck URL in `WEBHOOK_URL=` in the `.env` file.
+This will cause the script to notify Healthchecks.io automatically on a successful run, and you can get an email notification if the script starts failing for too many days in a row (e.g., due to a Venmo API change).

+## Limitations

+This will generate a `Sign-in attempt from new device` email from Venmo every time the script runs.
+I suggest you create a filter for them, though this obviously has a security drawback.
+It's not your fault though, it's Venmo's fault for implementing the anti-feature that led to this script's necessity in the first place.

 ## Troubleshooting

 In order to avoid tripping rate limits related to authentication, the